 Capote and Plimpton were bona fide members of the literary establishment already inflamed over Wolfe and his “bastard form,” still seething over the New Yorker parody / takedown Wolfe published in 1965.
 Plimpton was so gifted in diplomacy that it’s a shame he never was asked to broker peace in the Middle East.
-He managed to stay in the New Journalism fray while continuing as a card-carrying literary figure, owing mostly to his role as Paris Review editor.
+He stayed in the New Journalism fray while remaining a card-carrying literary figure, owing to his role as Paris Review editor.

 Capote also kept himself distant from Wolfe, though he was a true journalism revolutionary.
 Capote saw himself as rescuing the craft and creating a new art form, so he forged ahead, rarely glancing Wolfe’s way.